memfault/interrupt/_drafts/heartbeats.md

 If a heartbeat doesn't have a complete interval recorded, just throw it out.
 In the past, I've actually put this as a column in the database row, `is_full_hour`.

+In summary, if you ever imagine aggregating a metric across multiple devices, it should not be a continuous sum spanning multiple heartbeats.

 ### Extra Metadata to Include